AineshSootha/serverlessManager/README.md

 	 - You require the following permissions:
 	  ![Permissions for IAM user](/assets/permissions.png)
 	 - Store the Access Key ID and the Secret Access Key
 	 - Generate the git credentials for the user.
-(Security Credentials -> HTTPS Git Credentials.
+(Security Credentials -> HTTPS Git Credentials)

  - Create a CodeCommit Repository and clone it to your directory using the Git Credentials.